 Although the custom of street peddlers, hawking pastries and other comestibles, was well-established in Providence at the beginning of the 19th century, Walter Scott was nearly alone in selling his victuals to night shift workers.
 Most of the other street vendors worked out of stalls in the first floor of the Market House.
 These stands were run by small operators who styled themselves as “caterers.”
 Scott took the alfresco experience to a new level by offering his wares from the back of a wagon, which carried more and moved from workplace to work- place.
 His innovation marked the birth of the lunch cart and the fore-runner of the classic American diner.

 Scott retired from the lunch wagon business in 1917 having made a living but not a fortune.
 He died on October 26, 1924 and is buried in Providence's Swan Point Cemetery.
-Today the American Dine Museum honors his memory.